JonanaBanana/MESSER_for_3DGS/README.md

 - voxel_size: the size of voxels used for voxel downsampling.
 Voxel-downsampling is important as too many points will cause an overload of VRAM usage in gaussian splatting, so if that is an issue, increase this parameter.
 - min_x: the minimum distance of points to be considered for points seen in an image.
 - max_x: same as above but maximum distance.
-- fx, fy, px, py, h, w: all of these are part of the camera intrinsics, so either find the ones relevant to your camera model or determine them using other methods.
+- f, px, py, h, w: all of these are part of the camera intrinsics, so either find the ones relevant to your camera model or determine them using other methods.
 - viz: Change to True to see visualization along the way. **This will block the code while visualizing**
 - main_path: Change to the main directory used by fast_lio_img_transf_capture.py